Google Drive Client ID and Client Secret

 - Change the Application type to “Desktop app” and give it a name.
 Then click on the “Create” button.

 - On the next screen, you will be presented with your client ID and client secret.
 Keep a copy of these credentials.

-- Enter the Client ID and Client Secret provided in step 11 in SyncBackPro and re-authorize with the Google Drive server.
+- Enter the Client ID and Client Secret provided in step 11 into SyncBackPro (see below).

 - Go to burger menu > Global Settings > Patches settings page.
-Enter the client ID and secret key and click on the OK button.
+Enter the client ID and client secret and click OK.

-- Untick “Output debug information” from the Preferences page.
+- Untick “Output debug information” from the Preferences menu/page.